kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(iii\) The flight termination rules of paragraphs (d)(1), (d)(3), and (d)(4) of this section apply after the instantaneous impact point or other tracking icon exits a resume gate.

-\(e\) *Flight safety system safing.* For a launch that uses a flight safety system, the launch safety rules must ensure that any safing of the flight safety system occurs on or after the point in flight where the flight safety system is no longer required by §417.107(b).
+\(e\) *Flight safety system safing.* For a launch that uses a flight safety system, the launch safety rules must ensure that any safing of the flight safety system occurs on or after the point in flight where the flight safety system is no longer required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).

 \(f\) *Launch crew work shift and rest rules.* For any operation with the potential to have an adverse effect on public safety, the launch safety rules must ensure the launch crew is physically and mentally capable of performing all assigned tasks.
 These rules must govern the length, number, and frequency of work shifts, including the rest afforded the launch crew between shifts.